Sunshinesheep/OpenBehavior-doc/docs/source/Introduction_to_OpenBehavior.md

 ## Comparison with Other Languages

-Existing scenario description languages primarily focus on describing physical scenes and predefined traffic behaviors.
-OpenBehavior extends this paradigm by introducing adaptive behavior models and intent-guided scenario generation, enabling richer interactions and more effective exploration of safety-critical scenarios.
+Existing scenario description languages describe agent behaviors in a predefined manner.
+OpenBehavior extends this paradigm by introducing adaptive behavior models and objectives-guided scenario generation, enabling richer interactions and more effective exploration of safety-critical scenarios.

 ### Feature Comparison